 Studying the Automotive Trades in California

-Famous for its two-car families and miles of uninterrupted highway, California is also home to state-of-the-art automotive vocational schools.
+Famous for its two-car families and miles of uninterrupted highway, California is also home to automotive vocational schools.
 Campus-based automotive schools offer hands-on training to prepare graduates for work on the many makes and models running on California roads.

 Getting Your Automotive Vocational Schooling in California